 That said, Gov. Phil Murphy, a Democrat who took office in January, did not choose to commit anotherto a hospice-care pilot that was included in the current budget to fund Villa Maria and other programs, a pet project of several powerful state legislators.
 When questioned by lawmakers, Elnahal said it was one of several tough budget decisions.

 A lack of funding is only one hurdle to improving end-of-life care, the Quality Institute report suggests.
 A primary problem is that seniors themselves, their families, and their physicians are often reluctant to talk about options for end-of-life care, the data suggests.

 In a 2016 poll with Rutgers University, the institute found six in 10 elderly residents thought it was important to talk about these issues, but the same percentage had not yet had these conversations.
 A recent national poll showed 99 percent of physicians agreed these discussions were needed, but less than one-third had received any training, and only 14 percent billed for such a consultation, the plan noted.

-That dynamic may be starting to change.
+That dynamic may be.
 In 2015, the Quality Institute launched its “Conversation of Your Lifetime” program to help diverse communities spark these discussions, an initiative that is now active in eight counties and soon to expand to several more.
 Provider groups, like Samaritan Health & Hospice, in South Jersey, have also held workshops to prompt greater awareness about end-of-life planning.

-In addition, the Goals of Care Coalition of New Jersey, a nonprofit organization made up of hospital and long-term care leaders, physician advocates, insurance representatives, healthcare quality organizations, aging experts, and public agencies, was created earlier this year to help improve end-of-life care.
+In addition, the, a nonprofit organization made up of hospital and long-term care leaders, physician advocates, insurance representatives, healthcare quality organizations, aging experts, and public agencies, was created earlier this year to help improve end-of-life care.
 The coalition held its first meeting in mid-April, when groups nationwide mark National Healthcare Decisions Day.